The wellness industry is booming, and there are no signs of it slowing down in 2020.

 committed to safe products and protecting the environment.

 As far as waste-reduction goes, we are seeing movement in the wellness space as well.
 Rebbl, a B Corp certified super herb elixir drink, is transitioning 100% post-consumer waste recycled bottles in 2020.
-Veles, launching in 2020, offers a cleaning product made of vegetable scraps, dubbing themselves the “first closed-loop cleaning product”.
+Veles, launching in 2020, offers a cleaning product made of food waste, dubbing themselves the “first closed-loop cleaning product”.
 Pete and Gerry’s Organic Eggs is piloting a program in New Hampshire and Vermont to sell their eggs in a reusable egg carton.
 2020 will see an insurgence of these types of initiatives in the wellness industry, with consumers demanding that what we put in our bodies and on our bodies is as important as the impact of the product themselves.